Do I need to be admitted to the bar to participate in the Honors Program?

 - Individuals who owe allegiance to the United States (e.g., nationals of American Samoa, Swains Island)

 (Consolidated Appropriations Act, 2016, Pub.
 L. No. 114-113, Div.
 E, Title VII, § 704, December 18, 2015, 129 Stat.
 2242.)

 In addition to meeting one of the criteria listed above, you are still subject to the requirements of immigration law.
 You must provide documentation supporting your eligibility prior to being hired.
 If you are selected as an FCC Honors Attorney, you must also successfully complete a background investigation.

 For more information about citizenship requirements for federal employment, please visit the Office of Personnel Management's website at http://www.usajobs.gov/ResourceCenter/Index/508/NonCitizensEmployment#icc.
 If you have additional questions about the eligibility of non-U.S. citizens for the FCC Attorney Honors Program, please contact Larry Shields in our Office of Human Resources at Larry.Shields@fcc.gov or at (202) 418-7537.

 When will I hear back from the FCC about my application?

 You should receive an acknowledgement by email that we have received your application shortly after receipt.
-We typically begin selecting candidates for interviews in October, and begin making offers before the end of the year.
+We typically begin selecting candidates for interviews in October/November, and begin making offers before the end of the year.
 This tentative timeline is subject to change.